 Signature by the Location Accountable Executive (Location General Manager) Click or tap to enter a date.
-Approval by the Board Name of Individual/Entity That Approved This Plan Date of Approval of Directors or an Click or tap here to enter text.
+Approval by the Board Name of Individual/Entity That Approved This Plan Date of Approval of Directors or an Equivalent Authority Click or tap here to enter text.
 Click or tap to enter a date.
-Equivalent Authority (Local Contract Relevant Documentation (title and location) Authority) Click or tap here to enter text.
-Name of Individual/Entity That Certified This Plan Date of Certification Certification of Compliance Client Approver: Click or tap here to enter text.
-Click or tap to enter a date.
-Relevant Documentation (title and location) (First Transit Safety Plan and other Client Documentation) Click or tap here to enter text.
+(Local Contract Relevant Documentation (title and location) Authority) Click or tap here to enter text.
+Name of Individual/Entity That Certified This Plan Date of Certification Contification of Client Approver: Click or tap to enter a date.
+Certification of Compliance Click or tap here to enter text.
+1 - Comprision Relevant Documentation (title and location) (other Client Documentation) (First Transit Safety Plan and Click or tap here to enter text.